BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 15/10/2023
 ---
 Saturday, as always, was very busy 😆.
 We came home at 9 p.m. and could eat and go to sleep 🤣.

+16/10/2023
+---
+We had a nice Sunday 😉.
+We spent it at home + we attended both services 😇.

+17/10/2023
+---
+Monday was mentally difficult, but in terms of private life and not work 😶😶.

+18/10/2023
+---
+Today we had a meeting with a carpenter 🪚.
+Our impressions were positive - I just wonder how much he will ask for our kitchen 😆.
+We will compare the price of the second carpenter and choose who we want 😉.

+19/10/2023
+---
+We are very busy because of our house construction 😢.
+I'm glad it's moving forward, but at the same time there are so many decisions to make... shock!

+20/10/2023
+---
+There is a lot of work 😩😩.
+Thank God I'm somehow coping with it, but it's not easy 😆.

+21/10/2023
+---
+Friday ❤️.
+It was hard at work today - I was working on a non-deterministic problem, but at least I know why it's happening 🙃.
+In the evening we went to Marek and Daria's for a haircut and to talk.

+22/10/2023
+---
+Saturday as always - it passed too quickly 😅😅.
+In the evening we had a youth meeting at our house - I think it was quite nice :).